We offer innovative solutions and value added services for metal recycling, reusing and reducing.

 The CEO and the Chief Operating Officer have assured the Board that:

-Based on the reports and work performed by both the EA and IA, the assurance from Management and the on-going review as well as the continuing efforts in enhancing controls and processes which currently in place, the Board, with the concurrence of the AC, is of the view that there are adequate and effective internal controls and risk management systems in place for the Group to address financial, operational, compliance and information technology risks of the Group as at 30 June 2017.
+Based on the reports and work performed by both the EA and IA, the assurance from Management and the on-going review as well as the continuing efforts in enhancing controls and processes which are currently in place, the Board, with the concurrence of the AC, is of the view that there are adequate and effective internal controls and risk management systems in place for the Group to address financial, operational, compliance and information technology risks of the Group as at 30 June 2018.

-Principle 12: The Board should establish an Audit Committee ("AC") with written terms of reference which clearly set out its authority and duties.
+Principle 12: The Board should establish an Audit Committee with written terms of reference which clearly set out its authority and duties.

 The AC comprises entirely of Independent Non-Executive Directors which are as follows:-

-The AC is established to assist the Board with discharging its responsibility of safeguarding the Company's assets, maintaining adequate accounting records and develop and maintain effective systems of internal control.
+The AC is established to assist the Board with discharging its responsibility of safeguarding the Company's assets, maintaining adequate accounting records and developing and maintaining effective systems of internal control.
 The Board is of the opinion that the members of the AC possess the necessary accounting or related financial management qualifications, expertise and experience in discharging their duties.
 The details of the Board member's qualifications and experience are presented in this Annual Report under the heading "Board of Directors".

 The AC has written terms of reference, setting out their duties and responsibilities, which include the following: